Quantized plastic deformation: Preliminaries

 Here we attempt to go a bit further{.
-T}he main ideas of the proposed re-formulation of the MTM can be {explained already} at the level of the zero dimensional model.
+T}he main ideas of the proposed re-formulation of the MTM can be {explained already} at the level of the zero-dimensional model.
 As we have {previously} mentioned, the elastic and plastic problems in the original Prandtl model are not separated and although in the above discussion we referred to the variable $m$ as describing plastic slip, in such `purely elastic' {a} model the variable $m$ did not play {an} essential role.
-That is why, we consider below another version of the Prandtl model, where the elastic and the plastic problems are fully separated, and where the variable $m$ acquires {independent} significance.
+That is why we consider below another version of the Prandtl model, where the elastic and the plastic problems are fully separated, and where the variable $m$ acquires {independent} significance.
 The main advantage of such a reformulation is that the elastic field can be minimized out while the `condensed' description of plastic response in terms of the field $m$ {alone} can be reduced to an integer-valued discrete automaton.

 \paragraph{Discrete automaton representation} In the zero-dimensional toy model described above the elastic and the plastic problems could not be addressed independently.
-Although we formally introduced in this model the quantized plastic strain, the variable $m$ potentially representing ${\textbf{F}}_p$, could be effectively enslaved to the variable $\alpha$, representing the elasto-plastic strain which we still denote by ${\textbf{F}_e}$, given that in this zero dimensional setting the role of the deformation gradient ${\textbf{F}}$ was played by the loading parameter $\varepsilon$.
-Therefore in such a representation we are essentially dealing with a quasi-statically driven nonlinear-elastic system exhibiting a regular succession of internal snap-through instabilities.
+Although we formally introduced in this model the quantized plastic strain, the variable $m$ potentially representing ${\textbf{F}}_p$, could be effectively enslaved to the variable $\alpha$, representing the elasto-plastic strain, which we still denote by ${\textbf{F}_e}$, given that in this zero-dimensional setting the role of the deformation gradient ${\textbf{F}}$ was played by the loading parameter $\varepsilon$.
+Therefore, in such a representation we are essentially dealing with a quasistatically driven nonlinear-elastic system exhibiting a regular succession of internal snap-through instabilities.

 The goal of the proposed reformulation of the Prandtl model is to give the plastic distortion $m$ full autonomy.
 To circumvent the `purely elastic' structure of the original Prandtl model, we now abandon the idea of performing (adiabatic) elimination of the plastic strain $m$.
 Instead, we follow the general approach of classical continuum CP and interpret the integer-valued parameter $m$ as an independent variable.
-Staying within the same piecewise-quadratic paradigm as before in describing elasticity, we can introduce a two parametric energy density
+Staying within the same piecewise-quadratic paradigm as before in describing elasticity, we can introduce the two-parametric energy density